How Often Should You Replace Your Running Shoes?

 Always Clean and Dry Your Running Shoes

-Another important tip is to throughly clean and dry your running shoes after each and every run to help prevent odor and bacteria from forming.
+Another important tip is to thoroughly clean and dry your running shoes after each and every run to help prevent odor and bacteria from forming.
 This is especially true for muddy or wet runs done in your trail running shoes.

 If you got stuck in the rain or encountered a bit of water during your run, crumbled up newspaper stuffed inside your shoes makes quick work of absorbing excess moisture to help dry out wet shoes.
 You can even find cedar filled shoe inserts to help deodorize, refresh and dry out your wet, stinky running shoes.